gozem-gsu/Redox-Potential-Protocol/Table2/README.md

 ### 5. `4-extract-coordinates.py`

-Extracts coordinates of the last optimized geometry found under "Standard Orientation".
+Extracts coordinates of the last optimized geometry found under "Input Orientation".
 Note that Gaussian log files differ based on the use of the 'nosym' keyword in the .com file.
-When symmetry is off, the optimized coordinates appear under "Standard Orientation".
-Conversely, with symmetry on, optimized coordinates are listed under "Input Orientation".
+When symmetry is off, the optimized coordinates appear under "Input Orientation".
+Conversely, with symmetry on, optimized coordinates are listed under "Standard Orientation".
 Turning off symmetry allows the molecule more flexibility to achieve the lowest energy structure.
+(For example, if you did not turn off symmetry and you provide a structure with Cs symmetry but real minimum is C2V, the algorithm will optimize for you Cs not C2V because molecule does not have flexibility to move).

 ## Getting Started